JetStream96/QSimPlanner/README.md

 ### Features
 ##### Flight planner
 - Automatic route finder, based on user-selected departure/arrival runways and SID/STAR.
 Also finds route to alternate airport.
+- Find wind-optimized route.
+- Possible to find a route which avoids certain country's airspace.
 - Analyze existing routes, and use "AUTO" and "RAND" commands to complete a partial route.
 "X AUTO Y" finds a route between X and Y. "X RAND Y" finds a random route between X and Y.
 - Automatically download and parse tracks.
 Supports North Atlantic Tracks (NATs), Pacific Tracks (PACOTs) and Australian Organised Track Structure (AUSOTS).
 - Export flight plans to PMDG .rte format.